oroinc/documentation/commerce/user_guide/getting_started/records/index.rst

 How Entities Can Be Related
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some pieces of information are complex enough to have their own entity.
-For example, for each shopping list in the OroCommerce front store, OroCommerce stores a unique ID (number), details of the items that are in the cart, their total value, and any additional information provided by the buyer.
+For example, for each shopping list in the OroCommerce storefront, OroCommerce stores a unique ID (number), details of the items that are in the cart, their total value, and any additional information provided by the buyer.

 Therefore, there is a ShoppingList entity that defines the data structure of the shopping list  records that store all the necessary shopping list information.